Transit pass: Washington, D.C. area

 While fares for individual trips vary, the Washington Metropolitan Area Transit Authority offers various passes for riding Metrobus and Metrorail.
-A seven-day regular fare pass for unlimited Metrorail rides is $47, but this cannot be used on buses.
-A one-day rail-only pass is available for $9.00, but on weekdays, this is not valid until after 9:30 AM.
-A weekly Metrobus pass is available for $15 at regular fare, and it cannot be used on Metrorail.
+Unlimited passes are applicable for Metrorail and Metrobus service.
+A seven-day pass for unlimited rides is $60.75, and a "short-trip" (up to $4.50 for Metrorail or $2.50 for Metrobus Express Routes) is $40.50.
+A one-day unlimited pass is available for $13.50.
+A 7 day Metrobus pass is available for $13.50 at regular fare (up to $2.25) for several bus services, but it cannot be used on Metrorail.

-Riders of Metrorail and Metrobus can transfer between the two services and enjoy a $0.50 discount if they use an electronic SmarTrip card.
+Riders of Metrorail and Metrobus can transfer between the two services using a SmarTrip card for free within a two hour period, excluding express routes.
 Those transferring between any two Metrorail lines can change trains without exiting the faregate, thereby incurring no additional fare or requiring a transfer slip.

 Transfers are honored both ways between Metrobus and Montgomery County's Ride-on bus service.
 Ride-on accepts transfers from Metrorail for an additional 35¢ (waived for senior citizens), but there are no transfers from Ride-on buses to Metrorail.

+Transit Link cards exist for MARC, VRE, and MTA Commuter Buses.
+They also provide unlimited Metrorail and Metrobus rides, though additional fare may be charged for express buses.
+Its cost is based on fare zones.

 For $102 more than the price of a MARC train monthly ticket, a Transit Link Card granting unlimited Metrorail and Metrobus trips for the month of the MARC ticket can be purchased.
 MARC monthly passes are also honored as fare payment for all Maryland Transit Administration bus, Metro and Light Rail services in the Baltimore area at no extra cost.

 The Maryland Transit Administration within the Baltimore area generally charges $1.70 for a single trip on one local bus or train.
 The agency abolished transfers in 1996 in favor of day passes, which at the time were $3.00 and are currently $4.00.
 Those taking multi-bus/train trips are encouraged to purchase day passes, which at regular fare, are the cost of two one-way trips plus 30¢.
 Weekly and monthly passes are also available, and all such passes since 2005 have been called "GO-passes."
 The only transfers that are allowed in the system without additional fare payment are between the various lines of the light rail.